onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "We can no longer afford to live in a world where the incentives of any agent in the system are misaligned with the incentives of the collective.
 Where a lack of accountability means that the rational thing for an individual to do is steal or cheat, when companies are free to externalise the costs of production to the environment to the point where we are destroying the very systems which sustain us, when the geopolitical cost of disarmament is potentially so high that governments are forced to compete in an arms race to the point where we now have enough nuclear weapons to destroy the entire population of the earth many times over…and yet still we keep building nuclear weapons." - [How can we consciously evolve?](https://www.consciousevolution.co.uk/how#:~:text=We%20can%20no,building%20nuclear%20weapons.)

+> "Human beings are a species splendid in their array of moral equipment, tragic in their propensity to misuse it, and pathetic in their ignorance of the misuse." - [Robert Wright](https://www.goodreads.com/quotes/53242-human-beings-are-a-species-splendid-in-their-array-of)

+> "God knows greed won't vanish.
+Neither will hatred or chauvanism.
+Human nature is a stubborn thing.
+But it isn't beyond control.
+Even if our core impulses can't be banished, they can be tempered and redirected." - [Robert Wright](https://www.azquotes.com/quote/661020)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia